 All questions must be in writing and directed to the procurement officer.
-The interested party must confirm telephone conversations in writing.
+Questions are due no later than May 23, 2024.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
-These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.